Sustainable investment at Kaleido

 Is sustainable investment profitable?

 Responsible investing doesn't mean sacrificing performance or returns - on the contrary!
-Based on what we know so far, investments made according to the principles of responsible investing often have an equal or even superior return compared to traditional investments.
+Based on what we know so far, responsible investing can generate a return that is equal to or even better than other traditional investments4.

 RESPs that go beyond our Sustainable Investment Policy